zengm-games/zengm.com/basketball-gm.com/_posts/2021-01-01-2020-was-awesome-for-bbgm.md

 ---
 layout: post
-title: 2019 was awesome
+title: 2020 was horrible, but not for Basketball GM
-date: 2020-01-01
+date: 2021-01-01
 tags:
 - Milestone
 ---

 Happy New Year!

-2019 was a great year for Basketball GM.
-The game is better than ever.
-Well of course I'm a biased source, but it's not just me saying that.
-The stats speak for themselves.
+I know, everybody's talking about how 2020 sucked and how they hope 2021 will be better.
+But it's also true that 2020 had at least one redeeming quality - it was a great year for Basketball GM!
+COVID lockdowns left me with more time to work on development, and it left many of you with more time to play.
+The end result has been [a ton of new features](/changelog/) that I won't even try to summarize here, and new records in all usage stats:

 {:.table}
 | Year | Sessions  | Pageviews   | Total Play Time (years) |